As a vast country with diverse local traditions, one of the highlights in traveling to Iran can be the pleasures of the table.

 “Ash” make another big category.
 It is basically a soup but usually richer.
 It can have vegetables, or meat or pasta-noodle shaped dough in it.

-These are just the basics.
+These are just the basics of Iranian foods.
 There are countless varieties in each of these categories; so make sure to try something new every time!
 Bon appetit!